Buying real estate in Uganda?

 How much do 2 and 3-bedroom houses cost in Uganda as of 2026?

-Sources and methodology: we analyzed bedroom-specific listings from Knight Frank Uganda and Uganda Property Centre.
-We converted prices using Bank of Uganda rates.
-Our internal dataset helped validate these ranges against actual transaction patterns.
+Sources and methodology: we built these ranges using bedroom-tagged listings from Knight Frank Uganda and listing distributions on Uganda Property Centre.
+We converted USD-quoted listings using Bank of Uganda rates for early 2026.
+Our own data confirms these ranges hold across the Kampala metro area.

 How much do 4-bedroom houses cost in Uganda as of 2026?